aamir-asaram/hello-rails-back-end/README.md

   **hello-rails-back-end** serves as an API that allows users to fetch a random greeting using the endpoint `api/v1/greeting`

+## Hello REACT Front-End

+This is the [link](https://github.com/aamir-asaram/hello-react-front-end/) to the back end of this project

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>